 There are a few simple steps that can be taken to ensure your Perfectly Green artificial grass product remains in the best condition for its lifetime.
 The trick is little and often and with this attitude, you will avoid any unwanted expense of restoring the grass earlier than would have been necessary.
 Neglecting these simple steps may save you a little time in the short term but not in the long term you’ll end up spending both more time and more money!

-For this step, you will need a stiff broom.
+For this step, you will need a leaf blower, power brush or a garden vac.
 After the artificial grass is installed, it needs a period of around 6-8 weeks to fully ‘bed’ itself in, allowing it to totally settle.
-Light brushing with a stiff broom on a regular basis will allow the structure of the blades to remain upright.
-Maintaining the grass vertically will assist in avoiding flattening and compaction.
-Using the stiff broom, gently push against the grass in the opposite direction to where it is leaning.
+Using a leaf blower, power brush or a garden vac on a regular basis will allow the structure of the artificial blades to remain upright.
+Maintaining the artificial grass vertically will assist in avoiding flattening and compaction.
+Using the leaf blower, power brush or a garden vac gently push against the artificial grass in the opposite direction to where it is leaning.
 Simple as that and very worthwhile.

 Leaves and other debris

-All installations should include a weed membrane beneath the grass to avoid unwanted weeds and air born seeds embedding in the grass.
+All installations should include a weed membrane beneath the artificial grass to avoid unwanted weeds and air born seeds embedding in the artificial grass.
 Perfectly Green products have drainage holes in the backing to allow for drainage, which is why it is so important for a weed barrier to be placed directly below the grass.
 Should any moss or weeds appear, ensure that only a water-based weed killer is used.
-Always remember to remove any dead roots or weeds to avoid a build up as mentioned above.

 Just like a natural lawn, animal mess should be removed straight away.
-Anything large will need to be picked up by hand (disposable rubber gloves are always good!).
+Anything large will need to be picked up by hand.
 The area can then be washed down using warm water containing a weak (eoc-friendly) detergent, such as washing-up liquid.
 Most stains can be removed fairly quickly also using a watered down weak detergent with warm water.
-Please be assured, any water will drain straight though the drainage holes and no one would have ever known!
+We advise you to use Perfectly Green artificial grass cleaner.